wizardsoftheweb/vagrant-alpine/generic-armv7/README.md

 Otherwise known as generic ARM

+I spent a day trying to set up an ARM machine like an amd64 machine.
+I am not a smart man.

+This doesn't and won't work.

 ## Dependencies

 * `qemu`: In order for this to run, `qemu` must have ARM support.